oyviaase/echo-server/README.md

   X-Real-Ip: 192.168.1.149

--> Response Headers:
+-> Response Headers |

   Content-Type: text/plain
   X-Real-Server: echo-server

- >> Note that you may also see Transfer-Encoding and Date!
+ >> Note that you may also see "Transfer-Encoding" and "Date"!

--> My environment:
+-> My environment |
   ADD_HEADERS={"X-Real-Server": "echo-server"}
   APACHESUCKS_PORT=tcp://10.3.0.41:80
   APACHESUCKS_PORT_80_TCP=tcp://10.3.0.41:80